The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Introduction

 Just like as with HODs, there are different flavours of HAMs.
 Generally, one does not expect a pure monotonic relation between stellar and dynamical masses.
 There should be some degree of stochasticity in this relation due to deviations in the merger history, angular momentum, and halo concentration.
 Even for haloes (or subhaloes) with the same mass, these properties should be different for different systems, which would lead to deviations in stellar mass.
 Observational errors are also responsible in part for the non-monotonic relation between halo and stellar masses.
 Most of modern HAM models already implement prescriptions to account for the stochasticity \citep{Tasitsiomi04,Behroozi10,Trujillo-Gomez,Leauthaud11}.
 The difference between monotonic and stochastic models depends on the magnitude of the scatter and on the stellar mass.
 The typical value of the scatter in the $r$-band is expected to be $\Delta M_r =0.3$--$0.5$ mag \citep[e.g.,][]{Trujillo-Gomez}.
 For the Milky-Way-size galaxies the differences are practically negligible \citep{Behroozi10}, but they increase for very massive galaxies such as those targeted with BOSS due to the strong dependence of the bias with mass.

-Almost two years after the start of the project, BOSS has obtained the spectra of about 487,000 galaxies and 61,000 quasars.
+Almost two years after the start of the project, BOSS has obtained the spectra of about 536,000 galaxies and 102,000 quasars \citep[][]{Ahn2012}.
 Using the SDSS-III Data Release 9 (DR9) BOSS data we present results on the two-dimensional, projected and redshift-space correlation functions on scales from $\sim500\,\kpch$ to $\sim90\,\Mpch$ including fibre collision corrections.
-In order to make predictions for the $\Lambda$CDM cosmological model we use a large high-resolution $N$-body simulation with a resolution high enough to resolve subhaloes, which is very important for the HAM prescription.
+In order to account for the $\Lambda$CDM cosmological model we use a large high-resolution $N$-body simulation with a resolution high enough to resolve subhaloes, which is very important for the HAM prescription.
 When connecting haloes with galaxies we use a stochastic HAM model.

 This paper is organized as follows.
 In Section~\ref{sec:cmass} we present the BOSS galaxy sample studied here, dubbed ``CMASS'', and the measurements of the two-dimensional, projected and redshift-space galaxy clustering in observations.
-In Section~\ref{MultiDark_clustering} we present the details of the MultiDark simulation, the halo catalogs and the HAM technique adopted here.
-In Sections~\ref{results} and~\ref{sec:satellites} we compare the clustering measures with observations and study the occupation distribution given by our halo catalog.
+In Section~\ref{MultiDark_clustering} we present the details of the MultiDark simulation, the halo catalogues and the HAM technique adopted here.
+In Sections~\ref{results} and~\ref{sec:satellites} we compare the clustering measures with observations and study the occupation distribution given by our halo catalogue.
 We also discuss the comparison between our halo occupation distribution with that obtained by \cite{White2011} using an HOD model.
-In Section~\ref{bias} we study the scale-dependent bias of galaxy clustering of the CMASS sample as inferred from our HAM model both in real and Fourier space.
+In Section~\ref{bias} we study the scale-dependent bias of galaxy clustering of the CMASS sample as inferred from our HAM model and MultiDark simulation both in real and Fourier space.
 Finally, in Section~\ref{conclusions} we close the paper with the summary and conclusions.
+Throughout this paper we assume MultiDark cosmological parameters (see Section~\ref{MultiDark}).

-In Appendix~\ref{app:a} we discuss several effects that can affect the clustering power.
+In Appendix~\ref{app:a} we discuss several effects that can affect the clustering power, whereas in Appendix~\ref{app:b} we present tables and correlation matrices for the observed correlation functions.
+We also include our HAM results in the correlation function tables.